 An independent evaluation found that young people involved in YJLD intervention took longer to reoffend and had significant improvements in depression and self-harming.
 Data collected from these sites provided useful information on the range and multiplicity of needs of young people entering the Youth Justice System.
 This data formed the basis of .

-NHS England and the Department of Health have built on this model to establish the current all-age diversion model and the Centre currently provides youth expertise to support all age diversion.
+NHS England and the Department of Health have built on this model to establish the current all-age diversion model.

 Checklist for identifying vulnerabilities in young people